Computing the cohomology of constructible \'etale sheaves on curves: Algorithmic aspects

 \subsection{Construction of $\Vnt$}

-Let $k_0$ be a perfect field, and $k$ be its algebraic closure.
-Let $X_0$ be an integral smooth projective curve over $k_0$, and $U$ an affine open subscheme of $X$.
-Set $U\coloneqq U_0\times_{k_0}k$.
+Let $k$ be an algebraically closed field of characteristic prime to $n$.
+Let $X$ be an integral smooth projective curve over $k$, and $U$ an affine open subscheme of $X$.
 Let $V$ be an étale Galois cover of $U$.
 The following algorithm computes the cover $\Vnt\to V$ defined in section \ref{subsec:1.1}, as well as the group $\Aut(\Vnt|U)$.

 \begin{prop} If $U$ has $r$ points at infinity and $V$ is given by an ordinary plane model of degree $d$, Algorithm \ref{alg:X2} computes a generating set of $\Aut(\Vnt|U)$ in elementary operations. \begin{proof} The genus of $V$ is bounded by $(2g+r)[V:U]$.
 The complexity of computing the coordinates of the pullback of the divisors is polynomial-time in $n,[V:U](2g+r),d$, hence dominated by that of computing a basis of $\HH^1(V,\mu_n)$. \end{proof} \end{prop}